purnawanpp/NAMD-MMPBGBSA/README.md

 # Free Energy Calculation With NAMD #
 This script to running NAMD Molecular Dynamics in Google Colab, and free energy calculation using MMPBSA and MMGBSA.
-This tutorial using preperation input file using CHARMM-GUI, with PDB ID: 3HTB.
-Protein and Ligand using CHARMM36M Force Field and water model was TIP3P and 1 ns simulation
+This tutorial uses a preparation input file using CHARMM-GUI, with PDB ID: 3HTB.
+Protein and Ligand using CHARMM36M Force Field and water model was TIP3P and one ns simulation

 # MMGBSA Calculation using MolAICal https://molaical.github.io/
 Installation MolAICal
-1. Download linux version: https://drive.google.com/file/d/1k_UESTx8FZHYmmuXIFra7_dyvq9e4j3d/view?usp=share_link or https://molaical.github.io/
+1. Download the Linux version: https://drive.google.com/file/d/1k_UESTx8FZHYmmuXIFra7_dyvq9e4j3d/view?usp=share_link or https://molaical.github.io/
-2. Extract file
+2. Extract the file
 3. Run with this command: *chmod +x install.sh*
 4. Run this command: *./install.sh*
 5. Make a path for running molaical.exe
-6. If error replace this molaical.exe file in installation folder https://github.com/purnawanpp/NAMD-on-Google-Colab/blob/main/molaical.exe
+6. If there is an error, replace this molaical.exe file in the installation folder https://github.com/purnawanpp/NAMD-on-Google-Colab/blob/main/molaical.exe
 7. Tutorial installation https://molaical.github.io/install.html

 Separation complex, protein, ligand